List of Monster Allergy characters: Patty Smirnov and Mattie O'Hare

-Pattie and Mattie are the school's 'gossip spreaders'.
-In the comic book series, they are the editors of the school paper and if they find any gossip, they print it in the school newspaper.
-They first appeared in the comic book series when they introduced themselves to Elena and gave her a list of whom to go with and whom to avoid; this list was the reason Elena first learned about Zick.
-In the animated series, they were invited to a slumber party in "Bewitched Party" by Julie Potato without telling Elena about it.

-They always get on Elena's nerves and she hopes that they will be moving to another section soon, according to the comic book series.
+Pattie and Mattie are the editors of the school paper, where they print gossip.

 Patty and Mattie are voiced by Monica Bertolotti and Raffaella Castelli, respectively, in the original Italian version.

 Soup and Ford

-They are the class bullies.
+Soup and Ford are class bullies.
 They aren't very smart and they follow the orders of their 'leader' David.
-In the comic book and animated series, they don't go with David any more since he was going with Annie instead of them.

 Soup and Ford are voiced by Cinzia Villari and Paolo Vivio, respectively, in the original Italian version.

 David McMackamack

 David is a bully like Soup and Ford and likes to pick on Zick, but he hides a sensitive side, which they would learn later on.
-In the comic book series, David would stutter while talking (earning him the nickname 'DeDavid') but this was edited out of the cartoon.
-The stuttering was due to nervousness or anger, but when he felt safe, in his home for example, he would speak normally.
-Later on in the series, he found a new friend Annie and stopped bullying others, and started hanging out with her.
-He and Annie have feelings for one another.
+In the comic book series, David would stutter while talking, which was left out of the animated series.
+Later on in the series, he befriends Annie.

 David is voiced by Alessio Ward (Italian).

 Annie Van Mousse

-She appeared in episodes "Claws", "Bewitched Party", "The Haunted Skyscraper", and "Shoes for Bombo".
-In the comic book series, she is a shy person, and afraid of ghost stories, while in the animated series it was the opposite.
+In the comic book series, Annie is shy and afraid of ghost stories, while in the animated series it was the opposite.
 It's implied that she is lactose intolerant, due to her fondness for soy-flavored soy ice cream.
-She became friends with Zick and Elena in "Bewitched Party".
-She and David have feelings for one another.

 Miss Petula Swift

-Zick and Elena's teacher in Oldmill Village Elementary School.
-In the 11th issue of the comic, she was shown practicing yoga to 'calm her mind' due to the annoyance of her students.
+Petula Swift is Zick and Elena's teacher in Oldmill Village Elementary School.